 Digital Escape Room Puzzle Ideas

-I want to share some exciting digital escape room puzzle ideas that you can enjoy at home or in the classroom.
-I first introduced escape rooms to engage my own kids, aiming to grab their interest, keep them focused, and deeply involved in learning.
+I first introduced escape rooms to engage my own students, aiming to grab their interest, keep them focused, and deeply involved in learning.
+And WOW did it work!

 As both a teacher and parent, I incorporated these puzzles into “Escape the Classroom” style games.
 If you’re new to escape rooms, you can explore resources on escape rooms for kids and similar posts for more background information.